alexjbinnie/narupatools/docs/source/concepts/hdf5.rst

 NarupaTools Trajectory 1.0
 ==========================

-The NarupaTools trajectory format is a superset of the MDTraj trajectory 1.1 convention.
+The NarupaTools 1.0 trajectory format is a superset of the MDTraj trajectory 1.1 convention.

 Global Attributes
 -----------------

-* **Conventions (required)**: Space/comma separated list of tokens defining conventions followed by the file.
+* **conventions (required)**: Space/comma separated list of tokens defining conventions followed by the file.
 MDTraj requires that 'Pande' be one of the conventions present.
 NarupaTools additionally requires that 'NarupaTools' also be present to indicate a trajectory adheres to this standard.

-* **ConventionVersion (required)**: Should be set to "1.1" to indicate the convention version for MDTraj.
+* **conventionVersion (required)**: Should be set to "1.1" to indicate the convention version for MDTraj.

-* **NarupaToolsConventionVersion (required)**: Should be set to "1.0", to indicate the convention version for NarupaTools.
+* **narupaToolsConventionVersion (required)**: Should be set to "1.0", to indicate the convention version for *narupatools*.

 * **program (required)**: Name of the creating program or module.